The Last Ship (novel): Plot

 Approaching the Tasman Sea, one of the women is sexually assaulted.
-Thomas receives an anonymous note with the name, and condemns the rapist to be exiled, despite dissent.
-The doomed sailor offer no denials or resistance.
+Thomas receives an anonymous note with the name, and condemns the rapist to be marooned, despite dissent.
+The doomed sailor offers no denials or resistance.
 Left to die with some food and a loaded pistol, he waves to the leaving party, as if to say goodbye.

 Nathan James eventually reaches the remote South Pacific and, with the ship's nuclear fuel nearly gone, discovers a small, uncontaminated island in French Polynesia.
 The ship's crew establishes a community on the island, and they begin to try to conceive children to continue civilization.
 They work out an arrangement to allow genetic diversity with anonymous fatherhood, with the women always in strict control.
 An archival project is started, wherein everyone is encouraged to write out their knowledge for future generations.
 One day, the island look-out spots a war-ship on the horizon, but it disappears and is never seen again.
-Over time, two women goes missing, and one night, a pair decide to desert the community in a boat.
+Over time, two women go missing, and one night, a pair decide to desert the community in a boat.

 Thomas and the ship's female lieutenant begin a relationship in secret.
 They meet each other regularly in a watery cave on the far side of the island, confiding many things to each other – including access to the missile firing keys in their separate custody; a precaution known to them and two other officers.
-One day, returning from the cave, they discover three bodies – and realize that someone on the island is killing off the women.
+One day, returning from the cave, they discover three bodies – and realize that someone on the island is murdering the women.

 The two devise a plan to find the killer.
-It turns out to be the ships radiation officer, who has been an indispensable asset to their survival, and thereby witnessed every radioactive horror they have encountered.
-He confesses, before being killed by the lieutenant, that he has been killing off the women, including those who vanished at sea, to end humanity for its destruction of the world.
+It turns out to be the ship's radiation officer, who has been an indispensable asset to their survival, and thereby witnessed every radioactive horror they have encountered.
+He confesses, before being killed by the lieutenant, that he has been killing the women, including those who vanished at sea, to end humanity for its destruction of the world.
 Despite protests, Thomas decides to give him a proper burial along with the victims, crediting him with saving all their lives before losing his mind.

 With the community returning to normal, the Pushkin appears on the horizon.
-Its crew is on the verge of starvation, and have lost twelve crew members and its long-range antenna, but bears an abundance of nuclear fuel with them.
-Thomas befriends the submarine captain, who tells him of their extensive exploration of the lifeless Soviet coast, and then proposes to use the island as a home base, and their ships to re-discover the world.
-As they return from a walk around the island, the missing pair are retrieved from the water, dead.
+Its crew is on the verge of starvation, and have lost twelve crew members and its long-range antenna, but are carrying an abundance of nuclear fuel with them.
+Thomas befriends the submarine's captain, who tells him of their extensive exploration of the lifeless Soviet coast, and then proposes to use the island as a home base, and their ships to re-discover the world.
+As they return from a walk around the island, the missing pair are retrieved from the water in their boat, dead.